ghorwin/JacobianMatrixViewer/README.md

 ## Binary matrix formats

+Generally, the binary matrix file is composed as follows:

+- `uint64_t` with size of matrix data block to follow = `matSize`
+- `matSize` bytes with binary matrix storage data

+The matrix storage block is different for different matrix types.
+Currently supported are Dense and Sparse-CSR-matrixes.

+See example files `data/jacobian_dense.bin` and `data/jacobian_sparse.bin`.

+### Sparse Matrix with CSR-storage

 Sparse matrix patterns and values are stored in CSR format.
 Take a look at `IBKMK::SparseMatrixCSR::serialize()` to see the memory layout.
 It is basically:

 - `char` (1 Byte) = 5  , indicates SparseMatrixCSR format